-Nova Measuring Instruments Ltd. (NVMI) climbed to the highest level since July on prospects the Israeli technology company will benefit from Taiwan Semiconductor Manufacturing Co.
+Nova Measuring Instruments Ltd. (NVMI:US) climbed to the highest level since July on prospects the Israeli technology company will benefit from Taiwan Semiconductor Manufacturing Co.
 (2330)’s forecast of record capital spending in 2013.

 Nova Chief Executive Officer Gabi Seligsohn said in an interview yesterday that Nova is poised for a “strong” first half of 2013 after TSMC announced it will increase spending to meet mounting global demand for smartphones and tablets.
 Revenue for the Nes Ziona, Israel-based company will climb 2.6 percent this year to $97 million, according to the mean of two analysts’ estimates compiled by Bloomberg.